alpertunga-bile/prompt-generator-comfyui/README.md

 - Multiple output generation is added.
 You can choose from 5 outputs with the index value.
 You can check the generated prompts from the log file and terminal.
 The prompts are logged and printed in order.
 - Randomness is added.
 See [this section](#random-generation).
 - Quantization is added with [Quanto](https://github.com/huggingface/quanto) and [Bitsandbytes](https://huggingface.co/docs/bitsandbytes/main/en/index) packages.
 See [this section](#quantization).
+- Lora adapter model loading is added with [Peft](https://huggingface.co/docs/peft/en/index) package.
+(The feature is not full tested in this repository because of my VRAM but I am using the same implementation in Google Colab for training and inference and it is working there)
 - Optimizations are done with [Optimum](https://github.com/huggingface/optimum) package.
 - ONNX and transformers models are supported.
 - Preprocessing outputs.
 See [this section](#how-preprocess-mode-works).